 Action Physics is a concept-based course for those students who are curious about the world (and the universe) around them.
-A lab approach will be used to explore topics such as motion, force, momentum, and energy.
+Topics such as motion, force, momentum, and energy will be explored through a hands-on project and lab based approach.
 The mechanics of simple machines, properties of matter, basic astronomy and gravity, will also be examined and discussed.
 Mathematical models of physics concepts will be limited to basic Algebra unless student readiness allows for the use of more advanced functions.
 The use of technology is embedded in laboratory content where the Vernier LabPro system is used to collect and analyze data.
-The course includes a large hands-on component with student projects including balsa-wood egg drop containers, impulse rockets, Rube Goldberg machines, steam powered boats, and other projects reinforcing physics concepts.